EN245: Principles of Ocean Engineering Systems

 - Apply basic engineering principles to the analysis of ocean systems.

-- Apply the basic principles of Naval Architecture for ship stability and buoyancy.
+- Apply the principles of hydrostatics and stability to both surface and submerged structures/vehicles.

 - Employ computer applications to solve engineering problems.